rdmayo21/nta25/project-context.md

 3. The app uses Clerk's userId to associate voice notes with specific users
 4. Protected routes check for authentication using Clerk middleware

-## Voice Recording Flow
+## Voice Recording Flow (Updated)

-1. User clicks on the floating microphone button in the Notes tab
+1. User clicks on the floating microphone button in the Notes tab.
-2. Audio is recorded using the browser's MediaRecorder API
+2. Audio is recorded using the browser's MediaRecorder API (max 1 hour).
-3. On recording completion, the audio is:
+3. On recording completion, the audio blob is:
-   - Uploaded to storage
+    a.
+Uploaded to a temporary location in Supabase Storage.
-   - Sent to Deepgram for transcription
+    b.
+Sent to Deepgram for transcription (client-side or via API action).
-   - Saved to the database with its transcription
+    c.
+An AI-generated title is created (server-side).
+    d.
+A server action (`createVoiceNoteAction`) is called with user ID, title, transcription, duration, temporary audio path, and bucket name.
+    e.
+The server action saves the note details (title, transcription, overview, duration, etc.) to the database.
+    f.
+The server action triggers the deletion of the temporary audio file from Supabase Storage.
-4. The list of voice notes is refreshed to show the new entry
+4. The list of voice notes is refreshed to show the new entry.

 ## AI Integration

-1. **Transcription**: Uses Deepgram's API to convert audio to text
+1.  **Transcription**: Uses Deepgram's API to convert audio to text.
-2. **Note Overview**: OpenAI is used to generate a concise overview from voice note transcriptions
+2.  **Note Overview & Title**: OpenAI is used to generate a concise overview and a title from voice note transcriptions.
+Generated titles are cleaned to remove surrounding quotes.
-3. **Chat**: The chat interface uses OpenAI to provide conversational interaction with the user's journal entries
+3.  **Chat**: The chat interface uses OpenAI to provide conversational interaction with the user's journal entries.

 ## User Interface Components

 ### Voice Recorder
-A component that handles recording audio, showing recording status, and processing the recording on completion.
+A component that handles recording audio (up to 1 hour), showing recording status, uploading the temporary audio file, triggering transcription, and initiating the save process.

 ### Voice Notes List
 Displays the list of voice notes with options to:
-- Play/pause audio
+- Edit the transcription inline.
-- Mark as favorite
+- Mark as favorite.
-- Delete notes
+- Delete notes.
-- View detailed transcriptions and the generated overview
+- View the generated overview or truncated transcription.
+- **(No audio playback capability)**

 ### Tabs Interface
 The main journal interface is divided into three tabs:
-1. **Notes**: For recording and reviewing voice notes
+1.  **Notes**: For recording and reviewing/editing voice notes.
-2. **Chat**: For conversational interaction with journal content
+2.  **Chat**: For conversational interaction with journal content.
-3. **Insights**: For analysis and patterns across all journal entries
+3.  **Insights**: For analysis and patterns across all journal entries.

-## Current Issues and Considerations
+## Current Issues and Considerations (Updated)

-1. **Scrolling in Lists**: The voice notes list needs proper overflow handling to ensure users can scroll through all entries
+1.  **Scrolling in Lists**: The voice notes list needs proper overflow handling.
-2. **Mobile Optimization**: The UI is responsive but may benefit from additional mobile-specific optimizations
+2.  **Mobile Optimization**: UI may benefit from further mobile optimization.
-3. **Storage Handling**: Audio file management could be improved with better lifecycle policies
+3.  **Storage Handling**: Temporary audio file deletion relies on server action success; consider cleanup mechanisms for orphaned files.
-4. **Performance**: Large numbers of voice notes may require pagination or virtualized lists
+4.  **Performance**: Large numbers of voice notes may require pagination or virtualized lists.
+5.  **Transcription Error Handling**: If transcription fails after upload, the temporary file should be cleaned up.
+6.  **Env Variables:** Ensure `NEXT_PUBLIC_SUPABASE_AUDIO_BUCKET` is set in the environment.

 ## Adding New Features